anita-david/Exam-Todo/README.md

 # React Todo App – AltSchool Second Semester Exam Project

 A fully-featured Todo App built with React 19, TanStack Router, TanStack Query, and TailwindCSS.
-This project is part of the AltSchool of Frontend Engineering Tinyuka 2024 Second Semester Examination.
+This project is my submission for the AltSchool of Frontend Engineering Tinyuka 2024 Second Semester Examination.

 ---